vrmcreativestudio/zensmartfullstacktest/README.md

 Created using React JS, Boostrap, React Router.\

+Make sure to update or download the needed packages.\

 To run a development build, use npm run.\

 Please see screenshot folder for sample output.\